JiscSD/octopus/ui/README.md

 ## Workflows on push

-We have a job which utilitses [Lighthouse CI]('https://github.com/GoogleChrome/lighthouse-ci') to run an accessibility audit on all pages - [See config]('./lighthouserc.js').
+We have a job which utilises [Lighthouse CI]('https://github.com/GoogleChrome/lighthouse-ci') to run an accessibility audit on all pages - [See config]('./lighthouserc.js').
 If the accessibility score falls below 95, the action will fail and all accessibility failures will be outputted.

 ---